Animal STEM for Kids in Kindergarten and Primary

 I was very proud of all of the beginner architects!

-One of my favourite things about STEM for kids is when I have the opportunity to talk to the children about what they have built.
+One of my favorite things about STEM for kids is when I have the opportunity to talk to the children about what they have built.
 At first glance, each house, may simply look like a house; however, talking to the creators of the house you may find some details and features that you didn’t notice.

 I discovered that some houses had two walls for extra protection.
 Some homes had a secret door for the animal to get in and out whenever they want.
 Some structures even had a second floor!